riceissa/issarice.com/drafts/spaced-repetition.md

 cloze deletions and other random material i like into "everything", while keeping "high priority" for the math i'm learning and AI alignment material.

+# repositioning non-cloze cards periodically so they get processed sooner

+since most of my is:new cards in anki are clozes, i decided to move all the non-cloze cards to the beginning of the new card pile, so they come first. that way, i won't have any non-cloze cards hanging out in the back, being blocked by all the clozes i have. i can keep doing this periodically so that it will usually be the case that i only have a huge backlog of cloze deletions (and of nothing else).